-My memoir Left Field was published in 2016 and by Unbound and distributed bt Penquin.
-It is still available in shops, as an e-book and in Audible .
+My memoir Left Field was published in 2016 by Unbound and distributed bt Penquin.
+I have been informed that is no longer available in shops and difficult to buy online, but you can now read it for free here and as an e-book and in Audible

 The intervening years have been ones of personal and political hope and of personal and political despair.
 In other words, nothing out of the ordinary.